itsee-birmingham/standalone_collation_editor/README.md

 Requirements
 ---
 The collation editor requires Python3.
+It should work with python 3.9 - 3.12, it does not work with 3.13/

 The version of collateX packaged with this code requires Java Runtime Environment (JRE) version 8 or higher.

-The collation editor has primarily been tested in Firefox but should also work in Chrome.
+The collation editor has primarily been tested in Firefox but should also work in Chrome and Edge.

 Installation and Start up
 ---